vadym-shukurov/management-and-culture/incident-management/post-mortem-template.md

 - **Systemic fixes** → Problems don't recur
 - **Learning culture** → Team gets stronger after every incident

-> **"If a human can make a mistake, our system should make it impossible—or at least recoverable."**
+> **"If a human can make a mistake, our system should make it impossible-or at least recoverable."**

 ---